PERMANENT DAYLIGHT

 Inke Arns, excerpt from "The Paradise Machine - Of Towers and Foundation Pits in the Works of Niklas Goldbach"

-Introductory text to the exhibition publication "The Paradise Machine", HMKV Dortmund, 16 March - 11 August 2024
+Introductory text to the exhibition publication "The Paradise Machine", HMKV Dortmund, 16 March - 1 September 2024

 […] In Niklas Goldbachs Foto- und Videoarbeiten geht es ebenfalls um Türme und Baugruben – im konkreten wie im übertragenen Sinne.
 Es geht um Architektur als Paradiesmaschine, um Projekte, die nach den Sternen greifen oder zumindest ein kleines Paradies auf Erden versprechen, um ihre massenweise Fabrikation – und um ihre dystopischen Kehrseiten.
 Die von Goldbach dokumentierten Architekturen versuchen sich dabei immer an der Erschaffung eines diesseitigen (oft [klein]bürgerlichen, jedoch nie sozialistischen) Paradieses – und zeigen, wie schnell solche Versuche in ihr Gegenteil umkippen können.
 Die dargestellten Paradiesmaschinen sind dabei vielfältiger Natur: Es kann sich um nicht fertiggestellte Wohnbebauungen in riesigen, am Reißbrett geplanten neuen Stadtvierteln handeln, um künstliche Inseln als gescheiterte Anlageobjekte, um architektonische Überreste von Modellstädten in der Wüste (California City), sozialistische Plattenbauten in Berlin-Lichtenberg, das Kreuzfahrtschiff AIDA, den riesigen unterirdischen Bahnhof Stuttgart 21 oder die Dörfer verschlingende Grube des Braunkohletagebaus in Garzweiler.
 Ein weiteres Foto aus der Serie Permanent Daylight (seit 2013) zeigt ein Gefängnisgebäude unter Palmen auf der vietnamesischen Insel Côn Đảo.
 Diese war bis 1975 eine reine Gefängnis- bzw.
 Folterinsel und ist heute eine beliebte Urlaubsdestination […].